 Over the years, many fans of the show have asked Tom Kenny to lend SpongeBob's voice to their voice-mail and answering machines.
 In an interview, he joked that these custom messages might be more common than the factory-default voice.

 While Stephen Hillenburg was a director for Rocko's Modern Life (1993), he showed the show's writer, Martin Olson, a comic book called "The Intertidal Zone", that Hillenburg drew in college.
 Olson loved it, and suggested that Stephen re-write it as an undersea cartoon series, which became SpongeBob SquarePants.

-In South Korea, SpongeBob is referred to as "Square Square Sponge", or quite often, "Square Square Sponge Song" (in the title song they needed four words to match the music and most children refer to him the second way).
+In South Korea, SpongeBob is called "Square Square Sponge", or, more often "Square Square Sponge Song."
+The title song needed four words to match the music, and most children refer to him the second way.

 SpongeBob's last name is SquarePants, but all of his relatives are round, except Stanley, who is part square, as it was revealed in season five, episode twenty, "Banned in Bikini Bottom/Stanley S. SquarePants".

 Season one, episode fourteen, "SB-129", and season three, episode ten, "Krusty Krab Training Video", feature the credits on a space, and a black background, respectively, instead of the traditional underwater background.

 The show, which premiered in May 1999, is the second-to-last Nicktoon of the 1990s (the last was Rocket Power (1999).
 It is also the longest-running Nicktoon, spanning three decades: the 1990s, 2000s, and 2010s.